lilcpu/slate/source/index.html.md

 # Style Guide

-These are a few examples of frontend componentes that leverage various features of the Lifespan API.
+Here are a few examples of frontend components that integrate with various features of the Lifespan API.

 ## Displaying Recurring Services With Cancellation Switch